The Foundry · Case Study

 We will rerun this at every pipeline version bump and publish the updated numbers, including any posts that score badly.
 The benchmark itself is deterministic, so anyone with a post and the category definitions on this page can approximate the same test.
 The scoring rules are standard (reading ease, sentence variety, header density, citation counts, entity density, and so on).
 What we have not published is the pipeline behind it, because that is the part our clients pay for.

-Content built to rank, get cited, and pass a bar
+Content built to rank, get cited, and pass a bar.

 If you’re running a content programme and want the scoring system shown on this page running over every post before it ships, talk to us.
 We can walk through what a programme looks like for your business, what topics we would target, and what the first month would produce.